ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 Docker image can be found on `dockerhub <https://hub.docker.com/r/jenkins/jenkins/tags?page=1&ordering=last_updated>`__.

 1. Open the Jenkins Dockerfile and replace the value of ``FROM`` with ``jenkins/jenkins:lts``.
 This will use the latest LTS version.
-   You can also use specific LTS version.
+   You can also use a specific LTS version.
    For example, if you want to upgrade Jenkins to version ``2.289.2``, you will need to use the ``jenkins/jenkins:2.289.2-lts`` image.

 2. If you're using docker-compose, you can simply use the following command and skip the next steps.